AndrejRot1/AndrejRot1.github.io/index.md

 Welcome!
+My name is Andrej and I'm  Software Developer.

-My name is Andrej and in this blog I will teach you about python programing language.
+In this blog I will teach you about Python programing language.